CiwPython/Ciw/docs/index.rst

 Welcome to Ciw's documentation!
 ===============================

-Ciw (Welsh for queue), is a simulation framework package for open queueing networks.
+Ciw (Welsh for queue), is a discrete event simulation library for open queueing networks.

 Contents: